plone/volto/docs/source/configuration/volto-config-js.md

 ## Define `public` directory

-The public path has to be a relative to the Volto files repository, or an absolute path.
+The public path must be either relative to the Volto files repository or an absolute path.
 This configuration is the one that works in a project-less frontend setup.

 ```js
 let addons = [];